 Classical guitars and some others too have the end of the fingerboard cut to match the perimeter of the soundhole.
 This means the last fret is split.
 It is actually a bit tricky to cut the soundhole ends of these half frets.
 These have to be cut at a severe angle, and using fret nippers horizontally tends to mash up the tang.
 I usually prepare these pieces before the fingerboard is attached.
 The first step is cutting back the tang at one end of a length of fretwire.

 Then the piece is positioned with the tang-less end over the soundhole.
 If the fingerboard is off the instrument as in the picture you can position the fret nippers right up against the fingerboard end and cut the fret end off.

 If the fingerboard is attached to the guitar just mark the cut and then take the fretwire away to make the cut.
 The other fret half is done in the same manner.
 Note that if you are installing these pieces on an installed fretboard, you'll have to use a modified clamp and caul to clamp them into their slots.
 There is just no way to support the wood well enough to hammer these in without risk of damage to the top.
 Once the half frets are installed the soundhole ends are ground or sanded flush with the end of the fingerboard.

-As mentioned earlier, I actually install all frets on electric guitar and bass necks and all but the frets directly over the heel on acoustic guitars using an arbor press.
+As mentioned earlier, I often install all frets on electric guitar and bass necks and all but the frets directly over the heel on acoustic guitars using an arbor press.
 The rig looks like this:

 The press has a shaped caul that presses the fret into the slot in one motion.
 The neck is supported under the shaft by a shaped, cork-lined tray (shown) and by a piece of MDF when pressing in the frets over the fingerboard extension.
 The technique here is pretty simple.
 Each fret is first started in its slot by tapping one end in with the hammer.
 Then the fret is positioned under the press and pressed in.